shanet/Cryptully/docs/building.rst

 Running Directly
 ----------------

-Cryptully is, after all, a Python script so you can run it without packaging it into anything fancy.
+|project| is, after all, a Python script so you can run it without packaging it into anything fancy.
 Just do::

     $ python src/cryptully.py